 To determine environmental recovery and ensure a sustainable use of marine resources

-We also address land-based discharge regulations,as well as international agreements (e.g. OSPAR Convention) Our efforts are also aimed at determining the environmental recovery of areas subject to management and restoration measures, as well as to achieve the knowledge needed to allow for sustainability in the use of marine resources.
+We also address land-based discharge regulations,as well as international agreements (e.g. OSPAR Convention) Our efforts are also aimed at determining the environmental recovery of areas subject to management and restoration measures, including ecosystem services, as well as to achieve the knowledge needed to allow for sustainability in the use of marine resources.
 To do so:

 - We manage operational oceanography networks.